rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 The task will be evaluated by resizing the Google Chrome browser window, or by connecting device emulation through the developer panel (DevTools -> Toggle Device Toolbar).
 Evaluation the project on real mobile devices or tablets is **not required**.

-❗ Make sure you don't have a vertical scroll bar when you check, because it "eats" part of the responsive layout space with its width.
+❗ Make sure you don't have a vertical scroll bar when you check, because it takes part of the responsive layout space with its width.
 To disable it, you must select the `Responsive` emulation mode, as well as set the device type to `Mobile`.
 If the device type is not displayed, in the top bar of the `device toolbar`, click on the three dots on the right and select `Add device type`.

 ![responsive](shelter-responsive.png)

 **"responsive"** are sizes given in relative values from the width of the window or parent block, which smoothly change their values when the browser window is reduced or enlarged.
-The main thing is that when imposing a picture, for example, at 768px on a layout with a width of 768px, the sizes or indents match.
+The main thing is that when imposing a picture, for example, at 768px on a layout with a width of 768px, the sizes or indents should match.

 ❗ The page should not fall apart, which means that padding, block sizes, and so on, should not go beyond the right edge of the screen and there should not be a horizontal scroll, up to a threshold value (less than 320px).